-Grounded in neuroscience, PS-R teaches youth to put trauma in a new light.
-It empowers them to use their voice to manage emotions in healthy ways, and take steps to achieve their life goals.
+Grounded in neuroscience, PS-R teaches youth to put past trauma in a new light.
+It empowers them to manage emotions in healthy ways and take steps to achieve their life goals.

 PS-R is currently being evaluated in two federally-funded randomized controlled studies.
-Thousands of young people have benefited to date and outcomes are extremely positive.
+To date, many youth have benefited and outcomes are positive.

 - Strengthen a youth’s emotional and physical health

-- Decrease rates of teen parenting and pregnancy
+- Decrease rates of teen pregnancy and sexually transmitted infections/diseases

 - Positively impact the generational cycle of foster care